rugwed09/Regional-Sales-Dashboard/README.md

 ## Contributing
 Interested in contributing to the Regional Sales Dashboard project?
 Please read `CONTRIBUTING.md` for guidelines on how to submit issues or pull requests.

-## Contact
-For any questions or suggestions, please reach out to me at [rugwedpimpale.com].

 Thank you for exploring the Regional Sales Dashboard project!